© Crown copyright 2018

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 Leaving the European Union (EU) is likely to result in a bigger role for the CMA in safeguarding competition on behalf of UK consumers.
 We expect to investigate larger and more complex merger cases as well as carry out a greater number of complex antitrust cases, often in parallel with other jurisdictions including the EU.
 The government has also set out its intention that we should be responsible for monitoring and enforcing state aid rules for the whole of the UK.

 To do this new work and ensure UK consumers continue to be protected, we will build on our existing legislative framework and skills and are in close contact with government on secondary legislation to underpin the transition.
 We are increasing our headcount and are actively planning for how we will manage these additional responsibilities, while ensuring that we continue to balance our portfolio of work and deliver for UK consumers.
 We are currently working with government and engaging with key stakeholders to listen to their views.
-The government is confident about achieving a deal with the EU.
-Once the UK agrees a deal with the EU we intend to consult on our proposed approach to mergers and antitrust activities during the implementation period.
+We intend to consult on our proposed approach to mergers and antitrust activities.
 Our consultations will elaborate on our approach to the competition regime after leaving the EU and will offer stakeholders further opportunity to comment.

 The ‘no deal’ scenario